Discover the Territory

 To the north, the territory opens and expands into the entire Sesia Valley, the same river that acted as the spectacular theatre for the 2002 World Championships of Canoeing and Kayaking and has always been loved by sports-lovers for the fabulous stretches designated for those who do river sport and for its rich waters teeming with fish.

 The Valsesia, "Italy's greenest valley" extends to the feet of Monte Rosa and, in winter fully satisfies the expectations of snow-lovers: there is only the embarrassment of the choice, from the skiing structure of Alagna Valsesia, a free-riding paradise, that is a part of the Monterosaski skiing district, to the new structure of the Mera's Alpe, can be reached by the chair lift Scopello.
-Even cross-country skiers can choose between several opportunities: the run located near Scopello, the ring-like run of more than ten kilometres Riva Valdobbia and Alagna and the accredited course for national competitions to Carcoforo.
+Even cross-country skiers can choose between several opportunities: the ring-like run of more than ten kilometres Riva Valdobbia and Alagna and the accredited course for national competitions to Carcoforo.

 And this isn’t everything: the Valsesia offers enchanting scenery for excursions and hiking in a unique environment, in which the old traditions of the valley dwellers has been handed down in perfect harmony with the nature.
 Among the more captivating routes: the climb to the Regina Margherita Refuge, the highest in Europe at 4554 m, or take a walk into the Walser hamlets of Valgrande, Val Sermenza and Val Mastallone.